azuline/rose/README.md

 filesystem for managing your music library and various functions for editing and improving your music library's metadata and tags.

-For example, given the following directory of music files:
+Rosé manages a _source directory_ of music releases.
+Given the following source
+directory:

 ```
 source/